benwainwright/simpleFramework/pages/README.md

    string : "variables"
 }
 ```

+- `environment.postData` If this request is a `POST` request, this variable will contain form data in the same format as `environment.query`
 - `environment.type` The `content-type` header that is to be served with this request
 - `environment.path` An array containing the parsed directory segments of the url.
 So for the example url used above, this would contain `["thispage", "url"]`
+- `environment.method` The HTTP method used by this request